mohdabidali/Incubyte_Remote/README.md

+Instructions to run the Java program --

+1.Check Java Version: Verify if Java is installed on your system and the version by running:  java -version

+2.Set Up Java Development Kit (JDK)

+3.Compile Java Files: Compile your Java source files using the javac command.
+Navigate to the directory containing your Java files and run:  javac SpaceCraftTest.java Spacecraft.java

+4. Execute Java Program: Run the main Java program using the java command.
+If the main method is in Spacecraft.java, run:  java Spacecraft

 Description
 As a scientist at ISRO controlling the latest lunar spacecraft Chandrayaan 3, your task is to develop a program that translates commands sent from Earth into instructions understood by the spacecraft.
 The spacecraft navigates through the galaxy using galactic coordinates, represented by x, y, z coordinates (x for east or west location, y for north or south location, and z for distance above or below the galactic plane).